How To Care for Crematogaster Scutellaris

 If you can’t find a wooden nest, another option would be a Ytong nest.

 Ytong is a particular type of aerated concrete, usually used in construction.
-It is very popular in ant keeping for its moisture-retention properties, and It’s suitable for housing a colony of this species.
+It is very popular in ant keeping for its moisture-retention properties, and it’s suitable for housing a colony of this species.

-Online you can find a lot of tutorials on how to build one of these!
+Online, there are many tutorials on how to build one of these!
 Like this one!

 Acrylic Nest